-面子 is not vanity — it is a social operating system.
+面子 is a social operating system, not vanity.
 In a relationship-based society where hierarchy and group harmony are paramount, face is the currency of social exchange.
 Giving face (给面子 gěi miànzi) creates social credit.
 Losing face (丢面子 diū miànzi) damages relationships and hierarchical standing.
 Taking away someone's face (让人没面子 ràng rén méi miànzi) is an aggressive act that can permanently damage a relationship.

-This is not mere politeness or performance.
-Face is a genuine social resource with real exchange value in Chinese society.
+Face is a genuine social resource with real exchange value.
 Understand it or misread every social signal.

 面子miànziface; social prestige; honor in others' eyes